ToBlick/cs101/slides/multidimensional-arrays.md

 ## Looping through rows with a counter

-If you insist on using an accumulator-style `for` loop, that also works, of course.
+Using an accumulator-style `for` loop, that also works, of course.

 Using `for` loop accumulator syntax.